-The damping factor
+The damping factor.

 The "personalization vector" consisting of a dictionary with a key for every graph node and nonzero personalization value for each node.
+By default, a uniform distribution is used.

 The rows and columns are ordered according to the nodes in nodelist.
 If nodelist is None, then the ordering is produced by G.nodes().